THE ART OF PATINA

-For someone who loves shoes, what better than a pair that looks like no other, a pair that’s unique?
-The Berluti patina allows endless latitude for variety and interpretation.
+For someone who loves shoes, what better than a pair that resembles no other on earth, a pair that’s unique?
+The Berluti patina allows limitless liberty in variation and interpretation.

-The patina is a delicate art that demands precision and subtlety.
-That’s why we recommend that clients who own shoes in our signature Venezia leather not forget one of the House’s oldest care rituals: the first patina.
-Once the shoes have been worn about fifteen times, and before the application of shoe care cream of any kind, the first patina makes it possible to stabilize the shoe’s colour and refine it with respect to the creases created by walking, from the wearer’s first impressions on the leather.
-That way your patina and your shoes will be unique.
+Patination is a delicate art that demands subtlety and precision.
+Which is why we recommend that clients who own shoes in our signature Venezia leather remember to take part in one of the Maison’s oldest care rituals: the first patina.
+This moment of patina initiation for your shoes should take place after they have been worn about fifteen times.
+It stabilises the colour and adapts the patina to the creases you naturally create by walking, thereby rendering your patina, and thus your shoes, truly unique.

 This shoe-care ritual is complimentary in all Berluti stores upon presentation of the “First Patina” card you will recall having received when you purchased your shoes.
 Following this first treatment, we recommend bringing your shoes to our workshops twice a year for general maintenance.
 Make the most of this service – your shoes will be forever grateful.
 For more information, take a moment to peruse our care guidelines and study the polishing tutorial presented by Olga Berluti.